History of Scania: 1658 conquest by Sweden

-After 1720 and the last peace treaty
+In July 1720, a peace treaty between Sweden and Denmark again confirmed the status of Scania as part of Sweden.

-The last peace treaty between Sweden and Denmark was signed in the summer of 1720 (in Stockholm), and from that year Scania became a Swedish province.
+Modern history

-A land reform, the so-called "Enskifte" was implemented at the turn of century 1700/1800.
+A land reform, the so-called Enskiftet was implemented at the turn of century 1700/1800.
 At that time the population of the province had just passed 250,000 inhabitants.
 Rutger Macklean was the first to enforce this largely good reform in the 1780s, at his feudal domains around Svaneholm Castle.
 But he also burned down the farmer's villages which later caused some unnecessary troubles when the reform was enforced generally.

 Jean-Baptiste Bernadotte, the future king Charles XIV John, landed in Helsingborg on the 20 of October 1810 on his way from Paris to Stockholm.

 In 1811 revolts broke out in different parts of Sweden due to extra conscriptions of farmers.
 At the Klågerup shootings 30–40 civilians got shot to death by the military.
 Several hundred were taken prisoners or/and were wounded.
 In the aftermath two men publicly first got their right hand cut off and then were beheaded at Stortorget square in Malmö.
 Also many others were physically punished.

 The first horse-drawn railway (although with wooden rails) on Swedish soil was opened in 1798 at Höganäs, connecting the coal mine with the harbour.
 In 1856 one of the first public railways in the country opened between Malmö and Lund.

 In 1863 the population of Scania had reached 500,000 inhabitants.

 In the 19th century Scania became the cradle of the Swedish Social Democratic Party when August Palm held his speech "Hvad vilja socialisterna?" ("What do the Socialists want?") in Malmö in 1881, where he also started the newspaper Folkviljan.

 Train ferries began to sail the HH route between Helsingborg and Elsinore in 1892 and from 1909 on the route Trelleborg – Sassnitz, Germany.
 The train ferries later began to transport cars and lorries as well.